pranavchavda/diu/content/hotels/Hotel Samrat/text.md

  Hotel Samrat
 ***
-**Apart from the features listed, this hotel offers**
+**Apart from the features listed**
-- Airport Transfers
+- 6 km from Airport
-- Tour Desk
-- 24/7 Front Desk
-- Terrace
+- Walking distance from Main Bus Station
+- close proximity with historical places